Barca-Koseoglu/CS50-Introduction-to-Artificial-Intelligence-with-Python-Articles/Lecture-1/README.md

 ## What do we mean by reasoning based on knowldge?

-Take a look at these three sentences.
-Assume they're all true:
+Take a look at these three sentences:

 *If it didn't rain, Harry visited Hagrid today.*